Orphan drug designation

 Publication of designation outcomes

-If your designation application is approved, TGA will publish details of the eligible designation decision on its website.
+If an orphan drug designation is approved, we will publish details of the eligible designation decision on our website (subregulation 16J (5)).

 Publication will include: